Severson-Group/AMDC-Firmware/ip_repo/amdc_gpio_mux_1.0/README.md

 | -- | -- | -- |
 | 31:0 | DATA | Unsigned number from 0 to 4<br> - indicates which device drivers are connected IsoSPI port _n_ <br> - Value of 0 designates port _n_ as unused and all outputs will be held to logic low

+## Connecting IP Block

+User IP blocks must be connected to the GPIO mux IP in the block diagram.
+The connections should be made to the `device_in_n` and `device_out_n` ports on the GPIO mux IP block.
+All input ports that are unused must be connect to logic 0 in the block diagram therefore some `device_out_n` ports may be connected to logic 0.
+These connections can be replaced with a connection to the user IP block.
+If only a single pin is being used on the GPIO port, a specific bit can be ripped from the port by using the built-in [Slice](https://www.xilinx.com/support/documentation/ip_documentation/xilinx_com_ip_xlslice/v1_0/pb042-xilinx-com-ip-xlslice.pdf) Vivado IP block.
+Likewise, user IP blocks that share the same GPIO port can be merged together using the [Concat](https://www.xilinx.com/support/documentation/ip_documentation/xilinx_com_ip_xlconcat/v2_1/pb041-xilinx-com-ip-xlconcat.pdf) Vivado IP block.

 ## C drivers